-Educators from districts around the country will engage in interactive workshops to deeply explore Mikva’s Action Civics pedagogy and process.
-Participants will learn practical skills for improving student engagement and academic performance by harnessing the power of student voice, social emotional learning, authentic civic action and democratic classrooms and schools.
-Now in its third year, the Summer Institute is designed to be responsive to current demands on educators and administrators.
-Participants will have the opportunity to learn from their peers, see examples of student voice in action, and work collaboratively with district teams to plan their own customized youth civic engagement and instruction plan.
-The Summer Institute will feature our highly regarded curricula including Mikva’s new Issues to Action units with added lessons on equity and engagement and news literacy.
-These lessons will help your students learn how to take informed action in their communities and the lessons will support teachers in guiding students through a high quality, project based learning process.
+The Summer Institute is designed to be responsive to current demands on educators and administrators.
+Participants have the opportunity to learn from their peers, see examples of student voice in action, and work collaboratively with district teams to plan their own customized youth civic engagement and instruction plan.
+The Summer Institute features our highly regarded curricula including Mikva’s new Issues to Action units with added lessons on equity and engagement and news literacy.
+These lessons help students learn how to take informed action in their communities and the lessons will support teachers in guiding students through a high quality, project based learning process.

-Participants can choose one of three pathways at the Institute:
+Participants choose one of three pathways at the Institute:

 Educators new to Action Civics, or teachers who may have only participated in Project Soapbox.